 Ascella shook her curly brown hair.
 “Not a soul.”

-Thea sighed but stood and walked toward the door.
+She sighed but stood and walked toward the door.
 When she opened it, no one was there.
-She glanced down the halls and searched for the visitor.
+Thea glanced down the halls and searched for the visitor.
 The only visible object she could see was an envelope on the ground below her.
 “That’s odd.”
 Her voice echoed down the hall.
 Ascella took the final steps to get to Thea as Thea picked up the envelope.

 “What is it?”